open-ephys/gui-docs/source/User-Manual/Installing-the-GUI.rst

 Via DMG (recommended)
 ----------------------

-1. Click the "macOS" link on `this page`_ to download the DMG file.
+1. Click the "macOS" link on `this page`_ to download the DMG file for the latest version of the GUI.

 2. Double-click on the downloaded file to open it.